constFormek/fx-checker/README-template.md

 - How did you use them (e.g., debugging, generating boilerplate, brainstorming solutions)?
 - What worked well?
 What didn't?

+I worked with Claude, i used it for learning and to help me understand different concepts, it showed me pros and cons of different approaches,

+examples
 **Note: Delete this note and the content above if you didn't use AI, or replace with your own experience.**

 ## Author